 But, in our desperation to be loved, we make compromises.
 To make ourselves appear loveable, we are quick to trade in authenticity for approval, and to sacrifice integrity for acceptance.

 In this bid for the approval of others, we fabricate for ourselves a façade to cover our hidden vices and dark addictions.
-We neatly present our lives in our carefully-curated social media posts, and are quick to negate the inevitable question, “How are you?” with the evasive, auto-pilot response: “All is well.”
+We neatly present our lives in our carefully curated online personas, and are quick to negate the inevitable question, “How are you?” with the evasive, auto-pilot response: “All is well.”

 But all is not well.

 We have manufactured for ourselves an imposter, because we fear that if people saw us in our true state, they’d find us unlikeable and unlovable.
 Our imposter is a narcissist that leaches from the approval of others.

 It is entirely selfish, seeking to feed our sense of self-worth through the borrowed compliments of those around us.